MedAmineMokrani/bigdata_project/readme.md

 The services are connected to a custom Docker bridge network named "hadoop" with the subnet 172.18.0.0/16.
 Volumes

-A local volume named "shared-workspace" is created to share data between JupyterLab and Spark services.
+A local volume named "workspace_volume" is created to share data between JupyterLab and Spark services.

 Feel free to customize the configurations and adapt them according to your specific needs.